Everything You Need to Know About Caring for Your Gray Hair

 What many women need to understand is that going gray is not your ticket to low-maintenance hair.
-In fact, though you may be spending less time with your colorist, your care treatment and product budget may rise.
+In fact, though you might be spending less time with your colorist, your care treatment and product budget could rise.
 Gray hair needs constant maintenance and care from an arsenal of specific products to keep it from looking dull and drab.

-Hair's condition is vital to keeping silver hair looking good.
-Many report their gray hairs are wiry, dry, and brittle.
-Though gray hair does tend to be drier and coarser than hair that has retained its natural pigment, the good news is that gray hair can retain softness and manageability with the right care.
+Your hair's condition is vital to keeping silver hair looking good.
+Many of our clients report their gray hairs are wiry, dry, and brittle.
+Although gray hair does tend to be drier and coarser than hair that has retained its natural pigment, gray hair can retain softness and manageability with the correct care.

-We tell our salon clients to keep their gray hair shiny and soft and their color pure with moisturizing, clarifying shampoos and conditioners, some of which are now made specifically for gray hair.
-Clairol Shimmer Lights Shampoo ($10.50), Phytargent Whitening Shampoo ($20), or Artec White Violet Color Shampoo ($15.50) are shampoo treatments that contain bluing tints to prevent that avoid-at-all-costs yellowing effect.
+We tell our salon clients to keep their gray hair shiny and soft, and their color pure is to use moisturizing, clarifying shampoos and conditioners.
+(Some of them are now made specifically for gray hair.)
+Check out Hair Biology Silver Shampoo ($10, Target) or Total Results So Silver Shampoo ($22, Ulta) that both contain bluing tints to prevent that avoid-at-all-costs yellowing effect.
 To ensure the shampoos achieve the level of brightness you like, mix equal parts of the shampoo with a regular moisturizing shampoo at first use, and experiment until you get familiar with the product and its effect.
-If hair starts to get a purplish cast, switch to a clarifying and/or moisturizing formula shampoo, alternating formulas for best results.
+If hair starts to get a purplish cast, switch to a clarifying or moisturizing formula shampoo, and alternate formulas for best results.

-Be sure to make appointments for deep conditioning treatments at your salon regularly, and follow up at home with a weekly deep conditioning treatment.
-Look for rich, moisturizing formulas made for color-treated hair.
-Scalp massage can also help stimulate hair follicles and increase blood flow and circulation to the scalp -- ideal conditions for healthier-looking hair in any color.
+After you've officially gone gray, be sure to make appointments for deep conditioning treatments at your salon regularly, and follow up at home with a weekly deep conditioning treatment.
+Look for rich, moisturizing formulas, such as Living Proof's Restore Mask Treatment ($38, Sephora), which is made for color-treated hair.
+Scalp massage can also help stimulate hair follicles and increase blood flow and circulation to the scalp, which are ideal conditions for healthier-looking hair in any color.
 Avoid overt heat styling, perming, hair accessories, or any other rough treatment on gray hair, as it is drier than most hair.

-Lastly, keep your gray hair cut and styled to perfection.
-As gray hair reflects light, it will become a focal point in your overall appearance and will get noticed first!
+Lastly, keep up with regular haircuts to help your mane look its best.
+As gray hair reflects light, it will become a focal point in your overall appearance and will get noticed first.